Subscribe to the Gaunty Rundown!

 By Nazeefa Ahmed, July 18 2024—

 For more than 12 years, the Calgary and District Beekeepers Association has educated Stampeders on the importance of bees in our ecosystems.
-Their booth – located in the Agriculture building at Stampede Park – had a team of passionate volunteers guiding visitors through the different types of pollinators, the importance of sustainability and the different habitats Calgarians can make in their backyards to support bee populations.
+Their booth – located in the Agriculture building at Stampede Park – had a team of passionate volunteers guiding visitors through the different types of pollinators, the importance of sustainability, and the different habitats Calgarians can make in their backyards to support bee populations.

-Jim Rogers – member of the Calgary District Beekeepers Association – discussed the importance of all bees in increasing our food supply.
+Jim Rogers – a member of the Calgary District Beekeepers Association – discussed the importance of all bees in increasing our food supply.

-“If you just have an apple tree and a raspberry bush, they will produce a bucket of apples and a bucket of raspberries but if you have bees there to pollinate then you will get two to three buckets of apples and raspberries.
+“If you just have an apple tree and a raspberry bush, they will produce a bucket of apples and a bucket of raspberries, but if you have bees there to pollinate, then you will get two to three buckets of apples and raspberries.
 It is as simple as that.”

 The association brings an observational beehive to educate people about honeybees.
 However, Rogers highlighted that honeybee populations are increasing, and that the public is forgetting about other equally important pollinators.